Language-Research-Technology/ldac-profile/profile/profile.md

 - MUST have a conformsTo which references the profile URL for either a Collection (https://purl.archive.org/language-data-commons/profile#Collection) or an Object (https://purl.archive.org/language-data-commons/profile#Object) but not both

+- MUST have a `license` property with reference to an entity of type [File, DataReuseLicense] with an `@id` property that starts with `LICENSE.` and a `URL` property that is a valid URL

 - All property names used with the crate SHOULD resolve using the supplied context

 - MUST have  a `datePublished` property (per RO-Crate) exactly one value which is a string that parses as ISO-8601 to the level of at least a year.
 E.g.: 2000, 2000-10, 2000-10-01T12:34:56+10